Texas A&M runs past North Carolina in Orange Bowl, 41-27 - WHIZ News

+“North Carolina had one heck of a team, man,” Fisher said.
+“That was one of the great Orange Bowls. … But I also say, there’s a heck of a football team standing in front of me.”

-Kellen Mond passed for 232 yards and ran for a score for the Aggies (9-1), who were in the Orange Bowl for the first time since 1944.
+Kellen Mond passed for 232 yards and ran for a score for the Aggies (9-1), who were in the Orange Bowl for the first time since 1944 and were one spot away from making the College Football Playoff field.
 Texas A&M coach Jimbo Fisher improved to 3-0 in Orange Bowls, winning two previous ones at Florida State.

 Sam Howell passed for 234 yards and three touchdowns, two of them to Josh Downs, for the Tar Heels (8-4).
 North Carolina was without leading rushers Javonte Williams and Michael Carter, leading receiver Dyami Brown and top tackler Chazz Surratt — all of whom opted out of the bowl game.

-It was a tough end to the season for the ACC, which sent two teams to the four-team College Football Playoff, yet still had a winless postseason by a combined 223-152 count.
-N.C.
-State lost 23-21 to Kentucky, Miami lost 37-34 to Oklahoma State, and the four other games — including losses by Notre Dame and Clemson in the CFP semifinals on Friday — were all decided by two touchdowns or more.

-None of the other current Power 5 conferences has ever come close to going 0-6 in a bowl season.
-The last winless ACC bowl season was 1983, when the conference went 0-2.
+“We lost 4,000 yards coming into the game and still had a chance to win,” coach Mack Brown said.

+The ACC sent two teams to the playoff but went 0-6 in bowls, four of those losses by two touchdowns or more.

-Howell tied North Carolina’s career TD passing record of 68 with his three scoring throws, all of which gave the Tar Heels leads.
+Howell — a likely Heisman Trophy candidate in 2021 — did his best to change that stat.
+He tied the Tar Heels’ career TD passing record of 68 with his three scoring throws, all of which gave North Carolina leads.

-The first saw Dazz Newsome make a diving 28-yard grab with 4:56 left in the half to put the Tar Heels ahead 13-10.
+The first go-ahead throw from Howell saw Dazz Newsome make a diving 28-yard grab with 4:56 left in the half to put the Tar Heels ahead 13-10.
 The next was a 10-yarder to Downs with 8:01 left in the third for a 20-17 lead, a drive extended when Texas A&M had an interception in the end zone waved off by penalty.
-And the third was a 75-yarder to Downs early in the fourth, when Howell saw him break free, point to him and let the ball fly.
+And the third was a 75-yarder to Downs early in the fourth, when Howell saw him break free, pointed to him and let the ball fly.

+“We’re able to compete with anybody,” Tar Heels linebacker Tomon Fox said.

-A 3-yard run by Isaiah Spiller with 20 seconds left in the half sent the Aggies into the locker room up 17-13, and a chip-shot field goal by Seth Small tied the game at 20 with 14:02 remaining.
-Mond had a 4-yard scoring run with 10:11 left.
+A 3-yard run by Spiller late in the half put the Aggies up 17-13, a chip-shot field goal by Seth Small tied the game at 20 with 14:02 remaining, and Mond had a 4-yard TD run with 10:11 left to tie the game at 27.

-The rest was up to Achane, and the Aggies ended their season on an eight-game win streak.
+The rest was up to Achane, and Fisher is already thinking about 2021.

 THE TAKEAWAY